edwinork/coronavirus-sms-updates/README.md

 # [My Account -> Sign-in & security -> Signing in to Google -> App passwords]
 GMAIL_PASS=password12345

+# Comma-delimited (no spaces in between) list of recipients that will recieve update notifications.
+# The recipient format is as follows: PHONE_NUMBER@CARRIER
-# Mobile phone number that will receive SMS notification.
-Must be in the same format as example below.
+#   PHONE_NUMBER - Mobile phone number that will receive SMS notification.
-PHONE_NUMBER=7773331111

-# A mobile carrier company associated with PHONE_NUMBER.
+#   CARRIER - A mobile carrier company associated with PHONE_NUMBER.
 List of supported carriers:
 #             [t-mobile, verizon, att, sprint, virgin-mobile, us-cellular, nextel, alltel]
-CARRIER=t-mobile
+RECIPIENTS_LIST=7773331111@t-mobile,7778884444@verizon

 # Comma-delimited (no spaces in between) list of states which should appear in the SMS notification.
 STATES_LIST=West Virginia,Arizona,California